 Other great collections include Spark which takes students backstage with well-known painters, West Virginia Visual Arts and Artisans that allows for a close look at a state's artists with lesson plans to bring into the classroom, Art and the Environment, a KQED collection focusing on environmental issues and how art addresses them, and PBS' own Ideas Channel--a forward-looking discussion of art and philosophy.
 A great question they ask that is sure to get your students talking is whether or not memes are art.
 Now prepare your students to defend your answers by drawing world bubbles on paper and writing evidence for their opinion.
 Have them hand that paper to the next student and let them respond in another word bubble.
 And the academic discussion begins!

 Michael serves as education outreach specialist at GPB.
 In his role, he provides support and training to educators on GPB’s digital resources, including the Georgia Studies digital textbook.
-Michael graduated from Appalachian State University with a bachelor's degree in Secondary Social Studies Education and attended a joint... more
+Michael graduated from Appalachian State University... more